federic0/x10_mochad_driver/README.md

 Limitations:
 ------------

-I have not incorporated status information because it is unreliable. mochad provides status information based on codes the server has "seen".
+I have not incorporated status information because it is unreliable. mochad provides status information based on command the server has "seen".
 However, some devices may be actuated on from manual switches which mochad cannot monitor, resulting in inaccurate status reports.

 To do:
 ------